microsoft/BotFramework-WebChat/packages/README.md

 > Instrumentation code is added by Istanbul via Babel.
 > Minification is carried out by Terser via Webpack.
-> Eval source maps took 1.6s to load in browser, while code without source maps only took 300-500ms to load
+> Eval source maps took 1.6s to load in browser, while code without source maps only took 300-500ms to load.
+Thus, test build should not contains source maps.

 Tests run locally will be using development build without any code coverage collection.